oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 At a high level, the Verifier

- * receives either an SD-JWT or an SD-JWT-KB from the Holder
+ * receives either an SD-JWT or an SD-JWT-KB from the Holder,
- * verifies the signature on the SD-JWT (or the the SD-JWT inside the SD-JWT-KB) using the Issuer's public key,
+ * verifies the signature on the SD-JWT (or the the SD-JWT inside the SD-JWT-KB) using the Issuer's public key, and
- * verifies the signature on the KB-JWT using the public key included (or referenced) in the SD-JWT, if an SD-JWT-KB was provided and the Verifier's policy requires Key Binding
+ * verifies the signature on the KB-JWT using the public key included (or referenced) in the SD-JWT, if the Verifier's policy requires Key Binding.
  * calculates the digests over the Holder-Selected Disclosures and verifies that each digest is contained in the SD-JWT.

 The detailed algorithm is described in (#verifier_verification).

 # SD-JWT and SD-JWT-KB Data Formats {#data_formats}

-An SD-JWT is composed of:
+An SD-JWT is composed of

 * an Issuer-signed JWT, and
 * zero or more Disclosures.

-An SD-JWT-KB is composed of:
+An SD-JWT-KB is composed of

-* An SD-JWT
+* an SD-JWT, and
-* A Key Binding JWT
+* a Key Binding JWT.

 The Issuer-signed JWT, Disclosures, and Key Binding JWT are explained in (#iss-signed-jwt), (#creating_disclosures), and (#kb-jwt) respectively.